 3.4.
 Elisabet Ney Museum

-Built-in neoclassical architectural style, the Elisabet Ney Museum is one of the most wonderful museums.
-It was the home and studio of the much-celebrated artist and sculptor, Elisabet Ney, a German sculptor who moved to Austin in 1882.
+Built in neoclassical architectural style, the Elisabet Ney Museum is one of the most wonderful museums.
+It was the home and studio of the much-celebrated artist and sculptor, Elisabet Ney Museum, a German sculptor who moved to Austin in 1882.

-Elisabet Ney enthusiastically celebrates her art, her history, and her legacy through exhibitions and events which should be seen by whole families.
+Elisabet Ney enthusiastically celebrates her art, her history, and her legacy through exhibitions and events that should be seen by whole families.

 The museum is home to numerous historic designations and is an important cornerstone of the Hyde Park National Register Historic Neighborhood.
 Admission is free to this museum.